 The estimated wait time is approximately how long it will take from the time you are registered to the time you are seen by a physician.

 How is the estimated wait time determined?

-The wait time is determined using an average of the wait times experienced by patients assessed in the same condition category based on presenting symptoms over the past few hours.
+The estimated wait time for each patient condition is determined using the longest wait time from patients currently in the waiting room who are assessed in the same condition category based on presenting symptoms.

 What does each patient condition mean?

 Emergency department staff assess a person’s health condition based on their presenting symptoms and categorize them as one of three patient types: